-Lectures 4 Tutorial 0 Practical 0 Credits 3 Continuous Internal As sessment : 50 Semester End Exa minatior (3 Hours) 50
+Lectures 4 Tutorial () Practical 0 Credits 3 Continuous 1 Continuous Internal Assessment : 50 Semester End Exa minatior n (3 Hours) 50

+OBJECTIVES:

-Course Objectives: The student will study and understand:
+The student will study and understand:

-- 1. Stability requirements and design of cantilever type retainingwall and design of pile foundation - 2.
-Design of raft foundation and elevated water tank. - 3.
+1. Stability requirements and design of cantilever type retainingwall and design of pile foundation

+- 2. Design of raft foundation and elevated water tank. - 3.
 Design of Gantry Girder and its connections using LSM - 4.
 Design of plate girder - 5.
 Understand and design of roof truss and purlins